JiyaBhalla-10/Fake-News-Detector/README.md

 # Fake News Detection Model

-This model can tell if a news article is real or fake.
+This model can predict if a news article is real or fake.
-It was trained on 20,800 news articles and gets **98% accuracy**.
+It uses Logistic Regression and TF-IDF features.

+## Accuracy
+- Training: 98.6%
+- Test: 97.9%

+## Files in this repository
+- `fake_news_model.pkl` – the trained model
+- `tfidf_vectorizer.pkl` – text converter
+- `Project1-FakeNewsPrediction.ipynb` – the original notebook

+## Dataset
+The model was trained on the [Fake News dataset from Kaggle](https://www.kaggle.com/datasets/noorsaeed/scam-detection-fake-news-labelled-dataset)

 ## How to use
-1. Download the files: `fake_news_model.pkl` and `tfidf_vectorizer.pkl`
+1. Download the `.pkl` files
-2. Use the notebook to see how the model works.
+2. Open the notebook in Google Colab
-3. Or run the prediction script (if you add one).
+3. Run the prediction cells

-## Files
-- `fake_news_detector.ipynb` – the original notebook
-- `fake_news_model.pkl` – the trained model
-- `tfidf_vectorizer.pkl` – the text converter